boundir/AStrongerADVENT/A Stronger ADVENT/ReadMe.txt

     [*] Berserkers (vanilla and A Better ADVENT variants) now have melee resistance (-1 damage).
     [*] Codex Prime will not lose Health when cloning.
     [*] Muton Infector and Pyro can now Counterattack.
-    [*] Muton Prime can now use War Cry, which gives aim, will and mobility boost to allies.
+    [*] Muton Prime can now use War Cry, giving aim, will and mobility boost to allies.
-    [*] Muton Prime now have Beastmaster, which prevents it to take damage from units of type Berserker.
+    [*] Muton Prime now have Beastmaster, preventing it to take damage from unit types Berserker.
-    [*] Sectoid Soldier have Melee Vulnerability, until he wears something.
-    [*] Sectoid Soldier Prime have Melee Vulnerability, until he wears something ( buffed his HP ).
+    [*] Sectoid Soldier and Soldier Prime have Melee Vulnerability.
     [*] Sectopod Prime can trigger Lightning Storm if an enemy approaches its melee range.
     [*] Spectre Vanish ability is now a free action.
 [/list]